ehgh/PARSRec-Explainable-Personalized-Attention-fused-Recurrent-Sequential-Recommendation/README.md

 #### Output image 'output' folder

-This is output for sample synthetic dataset of 1024 users and 100 sessions per user:
+This is output for sample synthetic dataset of 1024 users, 100 sessions per user, and 2000 items:

 <img src="output/perf_loss.png" width="400">